ktualhu/ktPlayer-Music-Player/README.md

 # ktPlayer - Music-Player
 Music player on Java 8

+My test project on Java 8 with using JavaFx.

 How to run:
   - open cmd
   - come(cd) to target folder